Case Management Statement and Case Management Conferences

 Templates and Forms

-The Court serves a Notice of Case Management Conference on all parties approximately 120 days after the complaint is filed.
+Under the Case Management Program (CMP), all cases are scheduled for a Case Management Conference approximately six months after filing.
 You are required to file a Case Management Statement (CM-110) no later than 15 calendar days before your Case Management Conference.
+This guide shows how to complete that form.

 Complete the Necessary Forms